quincylin1/futubot/Strategy/README.md

 <div align="center">
 <img src="../imgs/RSI.png" style="width:70%"/>
 </div>
 <p align = "center">Figure 1: RSI strategy.
 A buy signal is triggered when the RSI is below 30 (oversold level), and a sell signal is triggered when the RSI is above 70 (overbought level).
-(Image courtesy to Investopedia)</p>
+(Image courtesy of Investopedia)</p>

 </figure>